1995parham/dotfiles/macos/README.md

 -   Select "Software Update".
 -   Click the "i" in the circle and deselect everything.

-The following forces your operating system to use the Network Time Protocol Project's time synchronization server instead of Apple's network.

--   Select "General" and choose "Date & Time".
--   Click "Set..." next to "Source" and enter your password if prompted.
--   Change the time-server to `pool.ntp.org` and click "Done".

 Apply full-disk encryption through Apple's FileVault with the following steps